DINESH18032004/QRdecomposition/README.md

 ## Algorithm:

-Intialize the matrix Q and u
+1.Intialize the matrix Q and u

-The vector u and e is given by
+2.The vector u and e is given by

 eqn1![image](https://github.com/DINESH18032004/QRdecomposition/assets/119477784/f7d794ac-b3f3-4e13-a1e5-c61439326e5e)